 One very interesting fact about books by defectors and the other books concerning North Korea I’ve read to date is that they all – for the most part – explore different segments of North Korean society.
 The unique demographic The Aquariums of Pyongyang explores is firstly the fate of Japanese Koreans who returned to the wrong Korea.
 Kang Chol-hwan was the child of Japanese Koreans who were enticed back to North Korea in the early 1970s.
 Perhaps inevitably, the family soon found itself in one of the North’s notorious concentration camps.
 While some comparisons are made with Stalin’s gulags and Hitler’s concentration camps, I am constantly reminded of Japanese POW camps described in Unbroken, which I read last year:

 In Order to Live: A North Korean Girl’s Journey to Freedom by Park Yeon-mi and Maryanne Vollers.
 Read between October 31 and November 9.

 I was particularly eager to read the story of Yeon-mi Park after noticing numerous attempts to discredit and vilify her.
 Ms. Park polished her English skills through the NGO I volunteer with, and since she is the same age as my university students, I felt inclined to explore her story further with rather sympathetic eyes and ears.
 Little did I know that would lead to some the strangest threats I have ever received – and I have received way more than my fair share.
-There really is nothing better than a crazy threat to inspire me to hit the keyboard.

 Under the Same Sky: From Starvation in North Korea to Salvation in South Korea by Joseph Kim and Stephen Talty.
 Read between November 10 and December 27.